 - DMS integration — The function writes results to DMS topics, which downstream consumers (Parse Function, DeepSeek, Dify) subscribe to independently.
 Each stage scales at its own rate.

-- Cold start is irrelevant — The pipeline processes documents in batches.
-A 500ms cold start per batch is invisible against 15s of LLM inference.
+- Cold start is manageable — A ~1-3s cold start per function instance is invisible against 15s of LLM inference per document.
+Python runtimes warm faster; custom runtimes may vary.

 The Trigger Chain